oils-for-unix/oils/doc/idioms.md

 Instead, emit and consume the [QSN][] and QTSV interchange formats.

 - QSN is a JSON-like format for byte string literals
-- QTSV is a convention for embedding QSN in TSV files.
+- QTSV is a convention for embedding QSN in TSV files (not yet implemented)

 Custom parsing and serializing should be limited to "the edges" of your Oil programs.